Azure/azure-sdk-for-c/sdk/samples/iot/provisioning/README.md

     ```cmd
     generate_certificate.cmd
     ```

+2. For Windows (or if required on your OS), set the environment variable `AZ_IOT_DEVICE_X509_TRUST_PEM_FILE` to the path of the BaltimoreCyberTrustRoot.crt.pem file noted near the bottom of the output.
+You must [download this pem file](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt.pem) and store it in the location specified by that filepath.

-   The output will be used in the next steps.
+3. The remaining output will be used in the next steps.
 ### #Paho IoT Provisioning (Certificates)
 **Executable:** paho_iot_provisioning_sample

 This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/provisioning/src/paho_iot_provisioning_example.c) uses x509 authentication to connect to Azure IoT Hub Device Provisioning Service (DPS).
-1. Set the environment variable `AZ_IOT_DEVICE_X509_CERT_PEM_FILE` to the path of the generate .pem file noted at the bottom of the output.
+1. Set the environment variable `AZ_IOT_DEVICE_X509_CERT_PEM_FILE` to the path of the generated .pem file noted at the bottom of the output.

-2. For Windows (or if required on your OS), set the environment variable `AZ_IOT_DEVICE_X509_TRUST_PEM_FILE` to the path of the BaltimoreCyberTrustRoot.crt.pem file also noted near the bottom of the output.
-You must [download this pem file](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt.pem) and store it in the location specified by that filepath.

-3. In your Azure DPS, add a new individual device enrollment using the recently generated `device_ec_cert.pem` file.
+2. In your Azure DPS, add a new individual device enrollment using the recently generated `device_ec_cert.pem` file.
 See [here](https://docs.microsoft.com/en-us/azure/iot-dps/quick-create-simulated-device-x509#create-a-device-enrollment-entry-in-the-portal) for further instruction.
 After creation, the Registration ID of your device should appear as `paho-sample-device1` in the Individual Enrollments tab.

 ### Paho IoT Provisioning (SAS)
 **Executable:** paho_iot_provisioning_sas_sample